 Samaritan's Feet models servant leadership by washing the feet and providing a new pair of socks and shoes to impoverished children worldwide.
-That's why Southwestern College has decided to help Samaritan's Feet and their “Barefoot for Bare Feet” movement.
-I am joining thousands of other coaches, to use my platform by coaching against Ozark Christian College on November 14th in my bare feet to provide a voice for the 300,000,000 million children who wake every day in their bare feet.
+That's why I have decided to help Samaritan's Feet and their “Barefoot for Bare Feet” movement.
+I am joining thousands of other coaches, to use my platform by coaching in my bare feet on Tuesday, October 25th to provide a voice for the 300,000,000 million children who wake every day in their bare feet.

 From across the nation, college, high school, and community coaches are coaching games in their bare feet and influencing university and high school students and faculty to get involved to help make a difference.
 Governors from several states and business leaders have gone barefoot to work to help bring awareness to this cause.
 Since 2007, through this effort, Samaritan’s Feet has raised more than 2,000,000 pairs of new shoes and nearly $2 million dollars.